DivyaSriThatikonda/Customer-support-chatbot/README.md

 ├── sample_support_bot_log.txt  # Example log output of the bot's actions

-├── .gitignore              # Specifies files for Git to ignore

 └── README.md               # This file

 ---
 ## 📝 Logging

 The application logs key events, decisions, and errors to a file named `support_bot_log.txt`.
-This provides transparency into the bot's internal workings. [cite_start]A sample log file, `sample_support_bot_log.txt`, is included in this repository to demonstrate the output.
+This provides transparency into the bot's internal workings.
+A sample log file, `sample_support_bot_log.txt`, is included in this repository to demonstrate the output.

 ---
-## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+## 🚀 Future Improvements
+This project successfully fulfills the core requirements, but there are several ways it could be enhanced to create a more robust and user-friendly application.

+**Dynamic Document Upload:** Implement a file uploader in the Streamlit interface to allow users to upload their own documents (e.g., PDF, TXT, DOCX) for the bot to use as its knowledge base in real-time.

+**Interactive Feedback System:** Add buttons (e.g., 👍/👎) to the UI that allow users to provide real feedback on the bot's answers.
+This could be used to trigger the agent's _adjust_response logic or to collect data for future model fine-tuning.

+**Conversation Memory:** Integrate a memory component so the bot can recall previous questions and answers in the same session, allowing it to handle follow-up questions more effectively.

+**Advanced Model Integration:** Experiment with more powerful language models (such as T5-based or larger BERT variants) for potentially more accurate or nuanced answers.

+**Batch Indexing:** For very large documents, the initial processing can be slow.
+A future version could include an "indexing" step that processes and stores the embeddings in a vector database for faster loading and retrieval.